hassenius/cloudpak-ocp4-bootstrapper/README.md

 depl:
   installer_image: my-private-registry.com/ibmcom/icp-inception:3.2.2
   nodes: 3 # optional, how many nodes to dedicate to the cloud pak.
 Default: 3

+### Alternatively you can split out master and management
+### nodes by specifying how many nodes of each type
+# depl:
+#   installer_image: my-private-registry.com/ibmcom/icp-inception:3.2.2
+#   nodes:
+#     master: 3
+#     management: 3

 ## The rest is the normal config.yaml passed into the inception installer

 #### NOTE